Online MBA in Ohio

-The Carl H. Lindner College of Business at the University of Cincinnati offers a full-time MBA, a part-time MBA, and online MBA.
-The MBA program has multiple start times so you can join it at your convenience.
-The full-time MBA program can be completed in as little as 12 months while the part-time MBA program students are allowed up to five years to complete the program.
+The Carl H. Lindner College of Business at the University of Cincinnati offers a full-time MBA, a part-time MBA, and an online MBA.
+The MBA program has multiple start times so that you can join it at your convenience.
+The full-time MBA program can be completed in as little as 12 months, while the part-time MBA program students are allowed up to five years to complete the program.
 The full-time MBA program is split into three sections- foundation courses (10-semester credits), core (26-semester credits) courses, and electives (12-semester credits).
 The foundation courses are not required for all students, but the core subjects are required for all MBA students.
-After this, you can take a variety of electives or opt for a graduate certificate in specific subjects under finance, marketing, operations, taxation.
-There are also cross-disciplinary and interdisciplinary courses including Data Analytics, Innovation, Health Care Finance, and International Business.
-You can attend the full-time MBA at the Clifton Heights campus or at the Blue Ash campus.
+After this, you can take various electives or opt for a graduate certificate in specific finance, marketing, operations, and taxation.
+There are also cross-disciplinary and interdisciplinary courses, including Data Analytics, Innovation, Health Care Finance, and International Business.
+You can attend the full-time MBA at the Clifton Heights campus or the Blue Ash campus.

 11. University of Dayton – School of Business Administration

 University of Dayton’s School of Business Administration offers a full-time MBA program.
 The program is listed in Princeton Review’s “Best 295 Business Schools List.”
-The core courses in the program are Managerial Economics, Modeling and Analysis for Business Decisions, Performance Measurement and Control System’s Perspective, Operational Effectiveness, Organizational Behavior, Information Systems and Technology Management, Corporate Finance, and Marketing Management.
-You can also choose from concentrations such as Business Intelligence, Business Systems Analysis and Design, Cybersecurity and Project Management.
-The program’s capstone experience gives you an opportunity to prepare a business plan for a local business with your team.
-Here you will have to prepare a complete strategic analysis of the business including competitive environment analysis, issue identification, organizational analysis, strategic and tactical guidance, and market analysis.
+The program’s core courses are Managerial Economics, Modeling and Analysis for Business Decisions, Performance Measurement and Control System’s Perspective, Operational Effectiveness, Organizational Behavior, Information Systems and Technology Management, Corporate Finance, and Marketing Management.
+You can also choose from concentrations such as Business Intelligence, Business Systems Analysis, and Design, Cybersecurity, and Project Management.
+The program’s capstone experience allows you to prepare a local business plan with your team.
+Here you will have to prepare a complete strategic analysis of the business, including competitive environment analysis, issue identification, organizational analysis, strategic and tactical guidance, and market analysis.
 You also have opportunities to learn abroad so that you can gain some international experience.
 Note that the program is AACSB-accredited.

 12. University of Toledo – College of Business and Innovation

 The University of Toledo’s College of Business and Innovation is offering a 12-month executive MBA program.
 You have to attend on-campus classes only for one weekend each month.
 US News & World Report has ranked the program number 2 in the US (Student Services and Technology).
-The program contains a mix of classroom learning and online learning sessions which improve the program’s flexibility and comprehensiveness.
-Surprisingly, the program also includes an international field trip with the objective of reinforcing your learning.
+The program contains a mix of classroom learning and online learning sessions that improve its flexibility and comprehensiveness.
+Surprisingly, the program also includes an international field trip to reinforce your learning.
 The program will start with a foundation course (Analytical Foundations for Executives) and ease into 13 core courses, including Accounting and Financial Foundations for Executives, Process for Ethical Business Decisions, Entrepreneurship and Personal Strategic Planning, Market-Driven Strategy and Analysis, Leadership and Performance Management, Managing Global Supply Chains, and more.
 The program culminates with a global field trip and an elective.
 You can also choose more than one elective and customize them into a module.